 Mr. McElhinny has served as the Managing Partner of the firm, Chair of the firm’s Litigation Department, and Co-Chair of the firm’s Intellectual Property Group.
 His trial expertise has been recognized by the most distinguished legal organizations in the United States, including the American College of Trial Lawyers, which inducted him as a fellow of the College in 2007.
 In 2014, Mr. McElhinny was named a “Litigator of the Year” by The American Lawyer, and received a California Lawyer of the Year (CLAY) award from California Lawyer.
-In 2013, The National Law Journal named Mr. McElhinny to its list of the “100 Most Influential Lawyers in America” and he was named one of the top 10 patent attorneys in the United States in Chambers Global 2015.
+In 2013, The National Law Journal named Mr. McElhinny to its list of the “100 Most Influential Lawyers in America.”
+He was named one of the top 10 patent attorneys in the United States in Chambers Global 2016.

 While earning his J.D. at the University of California, Berkeley, School of Law, Mr. McElhinny was a contributing author of the law review and was elected to the Order of the Coif.

 (Eastern District of Texas).
 Pioneer sued Samsung SDI on two Pioneer patents relating to plasma display technology.
 Samsung countersued with four of its patents.
 After all of Samsung patents were eliminated before trial, we obtained a jury verdict of $59 million for Pioneer plus a finding of willful infringement by Samsung.